-IGEM Therapeutics has raised £2M (€2.3M) in Series A to support the development of its pipeline of IgE antibodies to treat cancer.
+IGEM Therapeutics has raised £2M (€2.3M) in Series A from UK investor Epidarex Capital to support the development of a pipeline of next-generation antibodies to treat cancer.

-IGEM says it has already generated proof-of-concept, showing that its IgE antibodies have superior efficacy in a variety of preclinical cancer models compared to IgG antibodies, which make up most monoclonal antibodies on the market.
-Therefore, the company is currently building a portfolio of IgE candidates that target well-described cancer antigens such as HER2, EGFR or PD-L1.
+The young biotech, founded in 2016, is a spin-out from King’s College London.
+In preclinical trials, IGEM has shown that its IgE antibodies have superior efficacy in a variety of preclinical cancer models compared to IgG antibodies, which make up most antibody treatments on the market.
+T

-According to IGEM, such immune responses could be especially powerful against solid tumors that often don’t respond well to current immunotherapies.
-“We believe that IgE antibodies are ideally suited to the treatment of solid tumors and we look forward to working with IGEM to realize their potential,” commented Sophia Karagiannis, scientific founder of IGEM, in a press release.
+According to the company, the immune responses started by IgE antibodies could be especially powerful against solid tumors that often don’t respond well to current immunotherapies.
+“We believe that IgE antibodies are ideally suited to the treatment of solid tumors and we look forward to working with IGEM to realize their potential,” stated Sophia Karagiannis, scientific founder of IGEM.

 IGEM’s approach of targeting well-defined targets with more effective antibodies seems promising.
 However, a counterpoint to amplifying immune responses is that it could exaggerate side-effects, which already trouble marketed immunotherapies and can cause considerable harm.
 For now, it’s too early to tell if the IGEM’s IgE platform can compete in terms of safety and efficacy but it seems like the company has found a yet-unoccupied niche in the notoriously crowded immuno-oncology space.

 Feel free to send us comments about this article to firstname.lastname@example.org and/or comment on that article on social media.